joseywallace/joseywallace.github.io/about.md

 			<li>Reduce sources of process-line correlation by adjusting tool operation</li>
 			<li>Design a machine learning model to account for remaining sources of correlation</li>
 		</ol>

+By combining the Statistical Process Control (SPC) approach with Machine Learning (ML) I was able to signifcantly reduce process variation that led to improved yield and tool uptime.

   </p>
 </div>